foundersandcoders/old-coursebook/patterns/week1/git-stash.md

 **NOTE:** Some people *do* prefer committing messy working directories to a totally new branch instead of using **git stash**, but we'll let you decide your preference.

-## How not to use git stash
+## When not to use git stash

- * You've got really stuck and you want to go to bed
+ * When you're really stuck and you want to go to bed
  * If you can't be bothered to figure out what you've done wrong